adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ## TODO

 * all projects: check for multiple headers weakness
+* all projects: for leftmost, check for valid/non-private
 * Go: create Header.Get issue
 * finish reference implementation
 * probably add some diagrams